Supreme Court reverses murder conviction in Wichita death

 Mark Holley III was convicted and sentenced to life in prison in 2019 for the shooting death of 18-year-old D’Shaun Smith in 2017.
 Holley argued he shot Smith in self-defense after Smith aimed at a gun at him and tried to rob him after a marijuana deal fell through.

-The court ruled the Sedgwick County District Court committed reversible error when he did not include a self-defense instruction during jury instructions.
+The court ruled the Sedgwick County District judge committed reversible error when he did not include a self-defense instruction during jury instructions.
 The court said a self-defense instruction was “legally and factually appropriate in the case.”

 The court upheld Holley’s conviction on two child endangerment charges arising from a separate incident that occurred about a month before Smith’s death.
 Prosecutors said Holley tried to rob a man while the victim’s two young children were in the backseat of his car.